How to Get Solar as an Apartment Owner: Your Options Explained

 So, how can you reap the benefits of solar as an apartment owner?

 The good news is, there are now several options available that make solar a possibility for apartment dwellers in Australia – even if not in the conventional sense.
-Here are three options to consider if you’re interested in going solar as an apartment owner.
+Here are the options to consider if you’re interested in going solar as an apartment owner.

 When you live in an apartment, decisions about the property – including whether to install solar – are often made by a collective group, your strata or body corporate.
 This can be difficult territory to wade through since not everyone has the budget or desire to invest in solar.
-In most states, more than 50 per cent of owners, including landlords, need to agree before any changes can be
+In most states, more than 50 per cent of owners, including landlords, need to agree before any changes can be made to the property.

 It’s not uncommon for apartment complexes to use solar to power common areas and amenities like car parks and lifts, but it’s much more complicated for apartment owners to have access to solar for personal use.
 Apartment owners can seek out an individual system but still need approval from the owner’s corporation to license or lease a common area for individual use.
 If multiple owners are interested in their own system, you’ve got the additional complexity of limited roof space and the need for individual cabling.